core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 * An IP multicast request MUST be Non-confirmable ({{Section 8.1 of RFC7252}}).

-* The same rationale for enforcing congestion control based on the transmission parameter PROBING_RATE defined in {{Section 4.7 of RFC7252}} holds for CoAP group communication.
-In particular, group requests are the Non-confirmable requests in question, and an average data rate PROBING_RATE is not to be exceeded by a client that does not receive a response from any server in the targeted CoAP group.

 * A response to an IP multicast request SHOULD be Non-confirmable ({{Section 5.2.3 of RFC7252}}).

 * A server does not respond immediately to an IP multicast request and should first wait for a time that is randomly picked within a predetermined time interval called the Leisure ({{Section 8.2 of RFC7252}}).
+The transmission parameter DEFAULT_LEISURE may be used to define a Leisure interval when it cannot be computed otherwise.

 This document also defines these measures to be applicable to alternative transports (other than IP multicast), if not defined otherwise.
+Updates related to Leisure are done in {{sec-leisure}}.

+CoAP also defines non-multicast-specific congestion control measures that also apply to the IP multicast case:

+* The transmission parameter NSTART defined in {{Section 4.7 of RFC7252}} limits "the number of simultaneous outstanding interactions to a given server".
+For the IP multicast case, "given server" is to be understood as a "given IP multicast group".
+The same default value of NSTART=1 ({{Section 4.8 of RFC7252}}) applies for the group communication case.

+* The transmission parameter PROBING_RATE ({{Section 4.7 of RFC7252}}) limits the average data rate for Non-confirmable requests.
+In particular, group requests are Non-confirmable requests, and an average transmission data rate PROBING_RATE is not to be exceeded by a client that does not receive a response from any server in the targeted CoAP group.
+The same default value of PROBING_RATE=1 byte/second ({{Section 4.8 of RFC7252}}) applies for the group communication case.

+Note that the transmission parameter values for NSTART, DEFAULT_LEISURE, and PROBING_RATE may be configured to values specific to the application environment (including dynamically adjusted values); however, the configuration method is out of scope of this document.
+This is unchanged from {{Section 4.8.1 of RFC7252}}.

 Independently of the transport used, additional guidelines to reduce congestion risks defined in this document are as follows: